WuerthPhoenix/tornado/src/engine/matcher/doc/README.md

 # Matcher

-The matcher contains the core functions of the Tornado Engine.
+The *tornado_engine_matcher* crate contains the core functions of the Tornado Engine.
 It defines the logic to parse a Rule as well as for matching Events and Rules.